broogly/rpi-boot-switch/README.md

 # Raspberry boot switch

 ## Overview
-This program facilitates switching between microSD and USB boot on Raspberry Pi 1-2-3.
+This program alloww switching between microSD and USB boot on Raspberry Pi 1-2-3 using only ssh (no need to physically insert/remove SD card).

 ## Prerequisites
 Ensure that USB boot is enabled on your Raspberry Pi.
 You can check the OTP status with the following command: